mirrorer/afl/experimental/experiments_readme.txt

 Here's a quick overview of the stuff you can find in this directory:

+  - argv_fuzzing         - a simple wrapper to allow cmdline to be fuzzed (e.g., to test setuid programs).

   - asan_cgroups         - a contributed script to simplify fuzzing ASAN binaries with robust memory limits on Linux.

-  - bash_harness         - a simple shell harness used to find a bunch of post-Shellshock bugs.
+  - bash_shellshock      - a simple hack used to find a bunch of post-Shellshock bugs in bash.

   - canvas_harness       - a test harness used to find browser bugs with a corpus generated using simple image parsing